meyerhoffl/ToDo/README.md

 1. User should be able to enter and view a list of tasks.
 2. User should be able to edit tasks.
 3. User should be able to maintain multiple lists.
-4. User should be able to reorder tasks.
-5. User should be able to mark finished tasks.

 Project State
 ===============

-Today's goal is to make it possible for the user to enter and view a list of tasks.
+User can now enter and view a list of tasks, and maintain multiple lists of multiple tasks.
+The ability to mark tasks as completed still needs to be added.

 Author
 ============